8.6 Removing a DST Shadow Volume

 Removing a DST shadow volume simply removes the relationship between the primary and secondary storage area.
 It does not remove the underlying volumes themselves.
 The files remain on whichever storage area they are on at the time when you remove the shadow relationship.

-Before you remove a shadow volume relationship, make sure that you shift data between the two volumes that make up the shadow volume, according to where you want the data to reside after the DST shadow volume relationship is removed.
-In order for the data to be shifted to the primary storage area or to the secondary storage area, it is up to you to make that happen.
+Before you remove a shadow volume relationship, ensure that you shift data between the two volumes that make up the shadow volume, according to where you want the data to reside after the DST shadow volume relationship is removed.

 1. In Novell Remote Manager for Linux, log in as the root user.